Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 ## Introduction

-A developer without a blog is like a fisherman without his fishing rod.
+A developer without a blog is like a fisherman without their fishing rod.
 While it is possible to fish with just a thread & a hook, the rod makes life much easier for the fishermen.
-In context to the analogy, I believe Dan Bader summed it up well in one of his articles -- [_3 Reasons Why You Need a Programming Blog_][3 Reasons Why You Need a Programming Blog].
+In that context, Dan Bader summed it up well in his article -- [_3 Reasons Why You Need a Programming Blog_][3 Reasons Why You Need a Programming Blog].

 But, if you've read some of my previous articles, you would know choosing the right tools to blog is no easy task.
-I've written about such a dilemma I was in, in this article -- [_Medium vs Static Site Generators -- A Computer Vision Engineer's Dilemma_](../medium-vs-static-site-generators).
-But, over the past one year or so after publishing that article I had time to experiment with existing blogging tools.
-And I reviewed each of those tools in another article -- [_A Review of Some of the Most Popular Static Site Generators_](../reviewing-popular-static-site-generators).
+I wrote about such a dilemma I was in earlier.
+The article -- [_Medium vs Static Site Generators -- A Computer Vision Engineer's Dilemma_](../medium-vs-static-site-generators).
+Since publishing that article I had time to experiment with existing blogging tools.
+And I reviewed each of them.
+You can read the review at  -- [_A Review of Some of the Most Popular Static Site Generators_](../reviewing-popular-static-site-generators).

-Hence, as you can see, blogging is the easiest part, choosing the right tool for personal use case isn't.
-While you could use a hosted Wordpress site as an option but I don't see why a developer should spend time setting up and/or maintaining security updates, server costs & so on.
+Hence, Static Sites comes to the rescue.
+Since, you no longer have to worry about server maintenance & security updates.
+They're a much better alternative to Wordpress.
+Besides, they cost almost nothing to produce.
+You could spend some cash maintaining it, but the financial costs will never be above a few bucks.

-Static Sites are a much better alternative to Wordpress.
-You no longer have to worry about server maintenance, security updates for Wordpress & the financial costs in doing so.
-With static sites, all of those dependencies are gone.
-All you've to worry about right now is publish quality content & delegate the hosting needs to an external service.
+So, in this article, I'll show how you can set up a blog with Hugo.
+The blog will have a CMS, will update itself & some more OP super powers to add along.

-So, without further adieu, let's dive into how we can set up a blog as a Wordpress alternative.
+So then, without further adieu, let's dive into setting it up as a Wordpress alternative.
 Do note, having some prior programming knowledge can be a bonus point is not a prerequisite.
 You can follow along with the instructions suggested in this article & you'll be fine.

 ## Prerequisite Tools

-While there are a couple of tools out there to generate the static files for your blog, we'll be using [Hugo][Hugo Homepage].
-This is so, because Hugo is undeniably one of the [_easiest to use_](../reviewing-popular-static-site-generators/#hugo-the-fastest-static-site-generator-ever-created) Static Site Generator available.
+The star of our article is [Hugo][Hugo Homepage].
+This piece of software is without a doubt one of the [_easiest to use_](../reviewing-popular-static-site-generators/#hugo-the-fastest-static-site-generator-ever-created) Static Site Generator available.

-Beside Hugo, we'll also need a GitHub account to not just host the articles but for other tools as well.
+Beside Hugo, we'll also need a GitHub account to host the articles, but & other tools as well.
 One of those tools include [GitHub Actions][GitHub Actions Docs].
-There're plenty of community maintained GitHub Actions in the GitHub Marketplace & we'll be using a couple of them.
+Of the many community-maintained GitHub Actions, we'll be using a couple of them.

-But no blog could be considered a Wordpress alternative without Content Management System (CMS).
+But no blog can be a Wordpress alternative without a Content Management System (CMS).
 So, to deliver onto our CMS needs, we'll use the services from [Forestry][Forestry].

-And at last, we'll use [Netlify][Netlify Homepage] to deliver the generated static content over a Content Delivery Network (CDN) to our audiences.
+And at last, we'll use [Netlify][Netlify Homepage] services to deliver the generated static content.
+They use a global Content Delivery Network (CDN) to deliver the content to our audiences.

 Optionally, we could use [Google Analytics (GA)][Google Analytics] for tracking needs.
-But if you're a privacy concerned citizen, you could use [Cloudflare Analytics][Cloudflare Analytics] as a good alternative.
+But if you're a privacy concerned citizen, use [Cloudflare Analytics][Cloudflare Analytics] instead.

-So, to sum up all the necessary tools we'll be using:
+So, to sum up, here's the list of all the necessary tools & services we'll be using:

 - A Github repository to host the articles, themes & other files required by the tools we'll be using.
 - A couple of GitHub Actions.
-  - [peaceiris/actions-hugo][Hugo Actions] to set up Hugo & generate the static content on the GitHub Actions server.
+  - [peaceiris/actions-hugo][Hugo Actions] to set up Hugo & generate the static content.
   - [nwtgck/actions-netlify][Netlify Actions] to deploy the generated static content.
-  - And the optional [pascalgn/automerge-action][Auto Merge Action] to automatically merge Dependabot PRs without any manual interventions.
+  - The optional [pascalgn/automerge-action][Auto Merge Action] to merge Dependabot.
+This should reduce the need of any manual interventions for security updates.
 - An account on [Forestry][Forestry] for the CMS.
 - A Netlify account to deliver the static content to our audiences.
 - And the optional Google/Cloudflare Analytics for tracking needs.